iot-for-all/iotc-ava-gateway/README.md

  * [Troubleshoot your IoT Edge device](https://docs.microsoft.com/en-us/azure/iot-edge/troubleshoot?view=iotedge-2020-11)
  * [Common issues and resolutions for Azure IoT Edge](https://docs.microsoft.com/en-us/azure/iot-edge/troubleshoot-common-errors?view=iotedge-2020-11)

+## TBD
+* diagram of overall flow at the beginning
+* create a diagram of the subflow for each section depicting what was just configured
+* at this point edge should be communicating with hub/central show a diagram of the flow (again)
+* next, describe that the "solution" itself needs to be configured (e.g. gateway configuration)
+* maybe there are two overall flows, one for just edge to cloud components (e.g. device config, manifest, routing, registration, agent, hub, dps, central) and one for solution flow (e.g. gateway config, create camera device, get props, get picture, start inferencing)
 ## Prerequisites
 * An Azure account that includes an active subscription.[Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) if you don't already have one.
   > Note